Reviewed by Annabel Gaskell

 Aickman eschewed the more familiar categorisations of ghost or horror stories for his tales.
 There are ghosts, and there is horror, but there is also a lot of strangeness – and his preferred classification was ‘strange’.

+Dark Entries, first published in 1964, is the slimmest volume of the set containing six stories.
 It starts off well with a menacing little tale called The School Friend.
 You know how strained it can be when you meet an old classmate after several years?
 This is what happens to Mel when Sally returns to the town after the death of her father…

 For the first time in months, if not years, I wondered about Sally.